nerai/Zysl/README.md

 * Create RAM-based caches to avoid frequent disk access (by default there is no caching).
 * Or use local files as cache for remote FTP storage.
-* If you’re afraid of storing all persistence files in a single folder, have Zysl split it up into subfolders automatically.
 * Accessing the store from multiple threads?
 You won’t have to deal with transactions, simple use the provided thread-safe wrapper.
-* You thought using file storage as backend is not atomic?
+* You thought file storage as backend is not reliable?
 With Zysl, it is - regardless of the technology and file system of the backing store.
 Be it NTFS, FAT or a remote SMB or FTP share.
 Why, yes, it’s magic.

 Strengths and weaknesses
 -